 If you are looking for Washington State companies that do business or have offices in other countries, a good resource is the Washington State International Trade Directory, available in the library or at Albers Placement Center.

 If you are interested in working for an American company outside the United States, check out the AmChams.
 For a complete list, go to: http://www.uschamber.com/International/ and click on "Chambers Abroad."

 Inside this guide you will find information on GI benefits and what processes are involved, transferable skills from each branch of the military, and a general overview of vocational training.
 All this and more can be found here: Veterans Education: A Guide to Vocational and Trade Schools

 Interact with professionals already working in your field by attending organization meetings such as the World Trade Club, World Affairs Council, WA State China Relations Council, etc.

 Become active in an association related to a specific country (i.e., Japan American Society or French American Chamber of Commerce).

-Get involved with the SU International Business Club or other organizations with an international emphasis.
+Get involved with the SU Global Business Club or other organizations with an international emphasis.